gohsonghan98/gitbookclone/document/function/Conversion/toInteger/toInteger.md

-﻿# toInteger
+# toInteger

 ### Description

-Converts a value to a integer type.
+Convert a value to a integer type.

 ### Flowchart